 Natural Prevention & Symptom Support

-While it can’t be cured naturally, some lifestyle changes may help manage symptoms:
+While endometriosis can’t be cured naturally, some lifestyle changes may help manage symptoms:

 • Anti-inflammatory, Mediterranean-style diet: Rich in plants, healthy fats, and fiber.